Bruno007/draft-decraene-idr-nlri-error-handling/draft-decraene-idr-nlri-error-handling.md

 # Sending the Treat-As-Withdraw Attribute {#sending}

-The Treat-As-Withdraw attribute may be sent in any BGP UPDATE message carrying the MP_REACH_NLRI attribute.
+The Treat-As-Withdraw attribute may be sent in a BGP UPDATE message carrying the MP_REACH_NLRI attribute.
 It MUST NOT be sent in an UPDATE message not carrying the MP_REACH_NLRI attribute.
 To facilitate the determination of the NLRI field in an UPDATE message with a malformed attribute, the Treat-As-Withdraw SHALL be encoded as the very first path attribute in an UPDATE message, followed by the MP_REACH_NLRI attribute.
 (This represents an update to Section 5.1 {{RFC7606}}, which mandated that the MP_REACH_NLRI come first.)
 The ordering of NLRIs within the Treat-As-Withdraw MUST be the same as their ordering within the corresponding MP_REACH_NLRI. <!-- This is only needed if the requirement to compare the TAW to the MP_REACH_NLRI during normal operation is retained.
 If we end up deciding on the other approach instead, i.e., ignore the TAW unless there is an error, this ordering requirement should be removed.
 The reasoning for imposing the ordering requirement is, if we're going to always compare them, we are adding work to the inner loop of the protocol, for every update, so we should minimize that work.
 Requiring identical ordering means the comparison can be guaranteed to be O(N) in the number of NLRI; if ordering isn't required, the worst-case is more like O(N^2) or in any case not as good as O(N). -->